World Polo Championship: History

 The FIP World Championship III was held in Santiago, Chile in 1992.
 Argentina outscored the host country 12–7 in the final securing their second World Championship.
-England beat the USA for bronze.
+England beat the US for bronze.

 Starting in 1993 Michael Schultz-Tholen, then the FIP delegate to the International Olympic Committee, arranged numerous meetings with IOC representatives including the President of the International Olympic Committee Mr. Juan Antonio Samaranch.
 Finally at the 1996 Atlanta Olympic Games, the General Assembly of the International Olympic Committee granted the status of an IOC Recognized Sport and accepted the Federation of International Polo as the worldwide governing body for the sport of polo.
 This decision was confirmed ("outright recognition") two years later.

 In 1995, the fourth World Championship was held in Saint Moritz, Switzerland.
 Brazil fought its way gamely through the early rounds and met Argentina in the final where they pulled off an exciting 11–10 victory to assume the mantle of World Polo Champions.

 In 1998, the fifth World Championship was held at the Santa Barbara Polo & Racquet Club in Santa Barbara, California.
 Mr. James Easton, a member of the International Olympic Committee, presented Argentina, the winning team, with a history-making Olympic trophy.
 This was the first time in 62 years that the winning team of an international polo tournament was so honored.

 The FIP World Championship VI held in Melbourne, Australia in 2001 featured eight national teams that qualified through a demanding and highly competitive zone playoff system, which included 24 international teams.
 Brazil narrowly defeated Australia by one goal (Brazil 10, Australia 9) in the final.

 In 2004, the Sixth World Championship was held in Chantilly, France.
 The tournament included eight teams.
 28 countries competed in the qualifying rounds.
 All of the games were competitive.
-Brazil defeated England in the final (10-9) in sudden death.
+Brazil defeated England in the final (10–9) in sudden death.

 The eighth edition of the World Polo Championship took place in Mexico during May 2008 and was won by Chile.

 The ninth edition of the World Polo Championship took place in San Luis Province, Argentina during October 2011.
 Argentina defeated Brazil in the final and Italy took the third place after defeating England.
 It was the first time in World Polo Championship that Italy achieved a podium finish.

 The tenth edition of the World Polo Championship took place in Santiago, Chile during March and April 2015.
 The hosts won beating the United States 12–11 in overtime in the final.

 In the 2017 World Polo Championship Argentina beat Chile in the final securing their fifth title.

-In the twelfth edition of the Championship, Spain clinched an 11-10 win in overtime against the USA for their first ever title.
+In the twelfth edition of the Championship, Spain clinched an 11–10 win in overtime against the US for their first ever title.